Tajikistan Population Pyramid (2025)

 What are the economic implications of Tajikistan's demographics?

 Tajikistan's demographic profile creates notable economic challenges through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 60.1% of the population in working ages, the country has moderate workforce capacity requiring productivity enhancements.
 The dependency ratio of 66.5 means each working person supports 0.7 dependents, requiring substantial resources for dependent care.
-Large youth populations drive demand for education and job creation, requiring annual employment generation for 257,926 new workforce entrants.
 Lower elderly proportions postpone aging-related fiscal pressures.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in Tajikistan.

 economic